antonellopellecchia/caverndman-old/_posts/2016-09-24-unico-documentation.md

 category: jekyll
 ---

 This is the documentation for *Unico*, a clean and responsive Jekyll template featuring image covers and a grid layout. *Unico* is available in [Themeforest](http://themeforest.net).
-You can find a live demo for [here](/unico).
+You can find a live demo [here](/unico).

 <!--break-->